You are here: Urology Textbook > Adrenal glands > Adrenal insufficiency

 - Acute withdrawal from steroids (discontinuation of medication, adrenalectomy).

-- Pituitary and hypothalamic diseases: Tumors, sarcoidosis, tuberculosis, radiation, infarcts.
+- Pituitary and hypothalamic diseases: Tumors, sarcoidosis, tuberculosis, radiation, and infarcts.

 - Sheehan syndrome: ischemic necrosis of the hypophysis due to heavy postpartum bleeding and shock.